babasomanath/amazon-kinesis-s3-connector-example/README.md

 # Objective :
   Implement a KCL application which writes to S3 and orders and de-duplicates records over windows.
-Then, this logic should be implemented on an S3 app.
+Then, this logic should be implemented on an Lambda app.

 # Producer App
 https://github.com/babasomanath/stock-trade-generator